AfricasTalkingTalent/January_2019_UiUx_Challenge/README.md

 ## Get Support from Africa's Talking
 In case you have any questions, reach out [Roina Ochieng](mailto:rochieng@africastalking.com) or [Anthony Kiplimo](mailto:anthony.kiplimo@africastalking.com)

-## Submissions later than 1800 HRS EAT on 12th September 2018 will not be considered
+## Submissions later than 2000hrs EAT on 13th December 2018 will not be considered